fuhengwu2021/coderepo/09/code/README.md

   -H "Content-Type: application/json" \
   -d '{
     "model": "meta-llama/Llama-3.2-1B-Instruct",
-    "messages": [{"role": "user", "content": "Which is more beautiful: Gaussian Integral and Euler Formula, and why in one sentence?"}]
+    "messages": [{"role": "user", "content": "Which is more beautiful—the Gaussian integral or Euler formula, and why, in one sentence?"}]
   }'
 ```